Maps and Apps Located at gis.miottawa.org

 Pricing for the printed maps are based on the layers included in the map and the map sizes.
 Standard map packages are available which allow customers to purchase maps at set size with a standard set of layers at a discounted rate.
 The rates for printed maps are set by the Ottawa County Board of Commissioners.

-The GIS Department has established collaborative data partnerships with 18 of the County’s 24 local units as well as the Ottawa County Road Commission.
+The GIS Department has established collaborative data partnerships with 19 of the County’s 24 local units as well as the Ottawa County Road Commission and Ottawa County Central Dispatch.
 Under the partnership agreements, the GIS Department provides each partner with automated data updates, access to the GIS data library, access to exclusive Web mapping applications, and technical support.

-In addition, the GIS Department will also create customized data layers by request to meet the needs of its partners.
+In addition, the GIS Department will also create customized data layers and applications by request to meet the needs of its partners.

 GIS Consulting and Application Development